boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 I then started thinking about the problem some more.

 The application as written has a main loop which processes over every byte in the file.
 It keeps track of the state it is in and uses a switch over that state to know what processing should happen.
-I was wonder if rather than having a large single loop over the whole byte array, what if when we entered a new state we drifted into a new loop which processed bytes until the state changed?
+I was wondering if rather than having a large single loop over the whole byte array, what if when we entered a new state we started a new loop which processed bytes until the state changed or we hit a newline?
 IE rather than loop and check the state, change state and then loop.
 Would this be faster?

 In effect the loop structure of